-From our humble beginnings in the fall of 1973 as the Basil Pot restaurant, Rosewood Market has continued to develop the idea that people can take an active, hands-on approach to their own wellness through delicious food.
+From our humble beginnings in the fall of 1973 as The Basil Pot restaurant, Rosewood Market has held dear the idea that people can take an active, hands-on approach to their own wellness through delicious food.
 Apparently a lot of you agreed, because today we’re thriving, happily and healthfully ever after.

 Hundreds of people have contributed to the success of Rosewood Market — employees, spouses, thoughtful customers, neighbors, farmers, landscapers, advertisers, maintenance personnel, craftsmen and many others.
-It is truly a community supported business, part of many peoples’ lives and an influence to the eating habits and healthy lifestyles Columbia, South Carolina residents and those who have gone to places around the world from here.
+It is truly a community supported business.
+Rosewood Market is a part of many peoples’ lives and an influence on the healthy lifestyles of Columbia, South Carolina, residents and to those just passing through.

-We are proud to be serving the children of children who ate and shopped at the Basil Pot and Rosewood Natural Foods beginning in the 1970s and hope to continue this tradition into the years ahead.
+We are proud to be serving the children of children who ate and shopped at The Basil Pot and Rosewood Natural Foods beginning in the 1970s; we hope to continue this tradition into the years ahead.

 Our commitment to the environment and to the Columbia community is part of everything we do, and we welcome your ideas and suggestions.
 You can visit the original ‘local market’ seven days a week, rain or shine.

 Here at Rosewood Market, we strive to minimize our impact on the waste stream.
 We are proud to partner with Atlas Organics in Upstate South Carolina to compost the majority of our waste including:

 - All paper and paper products: magazines, newspaper, office paper, shredded paper, and register/receipt paper